I love a colourful kitchen project and if you have a little time to get baking these Rainbow Doughnuts are great fun and totally delicious too!

-So, with these multi-coloured doughnuts we can keep a bit of colour in our lives.
-Brightening up a dull day, creating food that makes us smile.
+So, with these multi-coloured rainbow doughnuts, we can keep a bit of colour in our lives.
+Brightening up a dull day and creating food that makes us smile.
 This recipe for ring doughnuts adds a colourful addition to the kitchen.

-These doughnuts actually tempt me into making all my food multi-coloured.
+These fried ring rainbow doughnuts actually tempt me into making all my food multi-coloured.
 But, I shall try and resist the urge.
-I may get some strange looks from the kids when I serve them up a plate of rainbow wedges or similar….It would be kinda fun though!
+I may get some strange looks from the kids when I serve them up a plate of rainbow potato wedges or similar….It would be kinda fun though!

 Ideally, you need to use a ring doughnut cutter to create the perfect ring doughnut shape.
 However, don’t worry if you don’t have one.
 Just use round cookie cutters (one big, one small) instead, to create the shape.

 A little tip, don’t let the oil get too hot.
 Your oil needs to be around 180C.
-Otherwise, the doughnuts will darken too quickly and won’t cook through so keep the oil at an even temperature.
+Otherwise, the doughnuts will darken too quickly and won’t cook through to the middle, so keep the oil at an even temperature.
 To test it, drop a little piece of bread into it and wait for it to brown.
 When this has happened the oil is ready so turn the heat down at this point to keep it around the right temperature.
 Ideally, use a food thermometer to keep an eye on the oil temperature when frying these doughnuts.

 So, go enjoy some rainbow coloured fun in the kitchen with the kids.

 It’s best to keep the oil at 180C (356F) to ensure the doughnuts cook all the way through before they brown too much on the outside.

 It’s best to use highly concentrated gel food colouring to colour the dough.
 This ensures the most vibrant colours without adding too much extra liquid.